sboral1212/floating-plate-viscoelastic-foundation/README.md

 ## ▶️ Reproducibility

-To reproduce the neural network results presented in the Appendix:
+To reproduce the neural network results:

 1. Prepare the required input data as described in the paper.
 2. Run the provided neural network scripts.